Elizabeth Sherwood-Randall | C3E Women In Clean Energy Symposium

 Prior to her tenure at DOE, Dr. Sherwood-Randall served as Special Assistant to the President and White House Coordinator for Defense Policy, Countering Weapons of Mass Destruction, and Arms Control from 2013 to 2014.
 In this role, she managed the Nuclear Security Summit process, oversaw the removal and disposal of all declared Syrian chemical weapons, and spearheaded a White House initiative to reduce sexual assault in the U.S. military.
 From 2009 to 2013, she served as Special Assistant to the President and Senior Director for European Affairs on the White House National Security Council, advising the President and leading the revitalization of America’s alliances and partnerships with 49 European countries, the North Atlantic Treaty Organization and the European Union.

 In the Clinton Administration, Dr. Sherwood-Randall served as Deputy Assistant Secretary of Defense for Russia, Ukraine, and Eurasia, leading unprecedented efforts to successfully denuclearize three former Soviet states and build partnerships with 12 countries that emerged from the breakup of the USSR.
-Earlier in her career, she served as Chief Foreign Affairs and Defense Policy Advisor to Senator Joseph R. Biden, Jr. She has also held positions at Harvard University, Stanford University, the Brookings Institution, and the Council on Foreign Relations.
+Earlier in her career, she served as Chief Foreign Affairs and Defense Policy Advisor.
+She has also held positions at Harvard University, Stanford University, the Brookings Institution, and the Council on Foreign Relations.

 Born and raised in California, Dr. Sherwood-Randall attended college at Harvard University, graduating magna cum laude.
 She received her doctorate as a Rhodes Scholar at Oxford University.
 She is married to Dr. Jeffrey Randall, a neurosurgeon and founder of Pacific Brain and Spine Medical Group, and they are the parents of two sons who are currently in college.